I sent a survey to my subscribers a couple of weeks ago. In the last question I asked:

 10. Poor contrast between text and background

 Before your visitors can appreciate the value of your content, they need to be able to easily read it.
-But if your masterpiece is using blue font on a yellow background (or orange on yellow, or anything with the low contrast between the font color and the background color), nobody will bother reading it.
+But if your masterpiece is using a blue font on a yellow background (or orange on yellow, or anything with the low contrast between the font color and the background color), nobody will bother reading it.

 Another common problem is using text on featured images where a part of the text becomes unreadable due to poor contrast.